vsch/Javafx-WebView-Debugger/README.md

 Based on [mohamnag/javafx_webview_debugger] but rewritten to use [TooTallNate/Java-WebSocket] instead of org.eclipse.jetty.
-Much lighter on size and painless to get working, at least in a JetBrains plugin. *(Found that the cause for this was that Netty is already used by IntelliJ IDEA and the jar used by the IDE has to be used, otherwise `ClassNotFound` exceptions will result)*
+Much lighter on size and painless to get working, at least in a JetBrains plugin. *(Found that the cause for this was that Netty is already used by IntelliJ IDEA and the plugin must use same jar as the IDE, otherwise `ClassNotFound` exceptions will result)*

 In turn that library was based on the solution found by Bosko Popovic and well documented by